Company Secretary for Assistants

 - Ensuring compliance and timely submissions to Companies House

-It is a complex role and fundamental to ensuring the statutory and regulatory compliance of your organisation.
+It is a complex role and fundamental to ensuring your organisation’s statutory and regulatory compliance.